siwells/monkeypuzzle/README.md

     * All assets are stored consistently within the project repository
 	* Builds can be consistently & reliable performed
 	* Either assets should be included within the output jar file to enable a single monkeypuzzle uber-jar distribution (ready to run without hassle of installing extra libs/dependencies) or else sufficient scripts should be included to ensure that everything runs correctly
+* Get rid of hard-coded remote DB addresses, at the very least these should be specified in an external configuration file so that they can be altered at runtime. [see below for discussion of using multiple remote DBs & hosting a local monkeypuzzle DB & Running a standalone local instance].

 The following development activities are planned:
 * Export to JSON